 - Time to Live: Allows you to expire items in a DB table.
 You specify an attribute to be the TTL attribute.

 - Global Tables: It is the set of replicated tables across multiple regions.
 It’s an asyncronous multi-master replication architecture.
 Streams have to be enable to make global tables work.
 Once you populate the table, you cannot add an additional region but remove.

-- Dynamo DB Accelerator (DAX): It’s an in-memory caching mechanism, similar to elasticache but specific for DAX.
+- It’s an in-memory cache, similar to elasticache but specific for DAX.

 Dynamo DB Core components